prebid/prebid.github.io/dev-docs/bidders/compass.md

 ### Note

-For the prebid server, you only need to use one parameter, placementId or endpointId
+For the prebid server you only need to use one parameter: either placementId or endpointId